-Increasingly, HR will be required to serve as the fulcrum to drive the new organisations and at the same time serve as the conscience to ensure organizational justice while aggressively pursuing business goals.
-The HR professional must be prepared.
+Increasingly, HR will be required to serve as the fulcrum to drive new organisations and simultaneously serve as the conscience to ensure organisational justice while aggressively pursuing business goals.

 Key Learning Outcome

 - The primary objective of this programme is to equip participants with the knowledge of human resource management principles, practices and processes that can add value to their organisations.

 Strategic and Risk Management

 - Advancing Ethical and Sustainability Issues in HRM